 The food in Colombia is quite safe.
 Just make sure to avoid any food that’s been sitting out in the sun all day.
 Look for places with lots of patrons — that’s how you can tell the food is fresh and delicious.

 Also, make sure any fruit you eat has a peel to avoid it getting contaminated.

-If you’re a vegetarian or have other dietary concerns, you might be hard pressed to find food here, as most dishes are meat-based.
+If you’re a vegetarian or have other dietary concerns, you might be hard-pressed to find food outside of the major cities, as most dishes are meat-based.
 Learn some basic phrases (or download Google Translate) to help you ask questions and find foods suitable for your diet.